How to Make Homemade Pasta with KitchenAid

 Adding a little bit of flour on each side of the dough again, change setting to #2 and pass the pasta dough through the sheet roller.
 I do this twice and then twice each on #3 and then #4.
 If you want thicker dough, don't do the #4 setting.

 Once again, add flour to each side of your long pasta sheet.
 Change the attachment to your spaghetti or fettuccine cutter and turn on to speed 2.
 Run the pasta sheet through and with your left hand, hold on to the pasta as it comes through the cutter.
 It's usually really long so I cut it and then wind it around my hand to create a nest.
-Dry or freeze your pasta.
+Allow pasta to dry for a few minutes before boiling.

 When boiling your pasta, it only needs 3 to 7 minutes to boil.